Meira Chand: Writing

-Five of her eight novels are set in Japan, The Gossamer Fly, Last Quadrant, The Bonsai Tree, The Painted Cage and A Choice of Evils, a novel of the Pacific war, that explores the Japanese occupation of China, and questions of war guilt and responsibility.
+Five of her eight novels are set in Japan: The Gossamer Fly, Last Quadrant, The Bonsai Tree, The Painted Cage and A Choice of Evils, a novel of the Pacific War that explores the Japanese occupation of China, and questions of war guilt and responsibility.
 Contemporary India is the location of House of the Sun that, in 1990, was adapted for the stage in London where it had a successful run at Theatre Royal Stratford East.
 It was the first Asian play with an all-Asian cast and direction to be performed in London.
 The play was voted Critic's Choice by Time Out magazine.
 Also set in India, but in Calcutta during the early days of the Raj, A Far Horizon considers the notorious story of the Black Hole of Calcutta.
 Written after her move to Singapore, A Different Sky takes place against the backdrop of colonial times before independence in the country.
-Based on meticulous historical research, the novel follows the lives of three families in the 30 years leading up to Singapore's independence.
-The book fictionally examines an era that includes the Second World War and the subsequent Japanese occupation of Singapore, and also the rise of post-war nationalism in Malaya.
+Based on historical research, the novel follows the lives of three families in the 30 years leading up to Singapore's independence.
+The book fictionally examines an era that includes the Second World War and the subsequent Japanese occupation of Singapore, and the rise of post-war nationalism in Malaya.
 On its publication in 2010 it was chosen as a Book of the Month by the UK bookshop chain Waterstones.
-The novel was also on Oprah Winfrey's recommended reading list for November 2011, and long listed for the Impac Dublin literary award 2012.
+The novel was also on Oprah Winfrey's recommended reading list for November 2011, and longlisted for the IMPAC Dublin literary award 2012.

-She wrote the story from which The LKY Musical, the 2015 smash hit Singaporean theatre production was developed with a team of international artists.
-A tale of high drama, intrigue, betrayal, love and loyalty, the musical centres on the early life of Lee Kuan Yew, his struggles and enduring relationship with his wife.
-It offers insights into the emotional conflict faced by Singapore's founder and his friends at a time when the island's history balanced on a knife-edge.

-In Singapore she is involved in many programmes to nurture young writers and to develop literature and promote the joy of reading.
+She wrote the story from which The LKY Musical, the 2015 Singaporean theatre production was developed.
+The musical centres on the early life of Lee Kuan Yew, his struggles, and enduring relationship with his wife.
+In Singapore, she is involved in programmes to nurture young writers and to develop literature and promote reading.